Trackbacks

 Interviewing Vice President Riek Machar while covering the South Sudan referendum for The Washington Post

-Rebecca Hamilton is an Assistant Professor of Law at American University, Washington College of Law (WCL), where her research and teaching focus on national security law, international law, and criminal law.
+Rebecca Hamilton is a Professor of Law at American University, Washington College of Law (WCL), where her research and teaching focus on human rights and informational technology, national security law, international law, and criminal law.

 Excerpted from FIGHTING FOR DARFUR.
 Copyright © 2011.